shlema/shlema.github.io/speaking.md

 **Short bio:**

 ```
 Andrii Degeler is a tech media leader, journalist, and podcast host with over 15 years of experience of covering the European startup landscape and running content teams.
-Throughout his career, his goal has been to bring the continent's innovation and deeptech ecosystem together and uncover and examine the most important technology trends.
+Among the publications he's worked for are TNW (a Financial Times company), Tech.eu, Ars Technica, Engadget, and more.
+Throughout Andrii's career, his goal has been to bring the continent's innovation and deeptech ecosystem together and uncover and examine the most important technology trends.
 ```

 **Photo:** [/headshot.jpg](https://shlema.me/assets/img/headshot.jpg)